graph-part/graph-part/README.md

 `--threshold`           |`-th`  | The desired partitioning threshold, should be within the bounds defined by the metric.
 `--partitions`          |`-pa`  | Number of partitions to generate.
 `--transformation`      |`-tf`  | Transformation to apply to the similarity/distance metric.
 Graph-Part operates on distances, therefore similarity metrics need to be transformed.
 Can be any of `one-minus`, `inverse`, `square`, `log`, `None`.
 See the [source](graph_part/transformations.py) for definitions.
 As an example, when operating with sequence identities ranging from 0 to 1, the transformation `one-minus` yields corresponding distances.
+`--denominator`         |`-dn`  | Denominator to use for percent sequence identity computation.
+The number of perfect matching positions is divided by the result of this operation.
+Can be any of `shortest`, `longest`, `mean`, `full`, `no_gaps`.
+The first three options are computed from the original lengths of the aligned sequences. `full` refers to the full length of the alignment, including gaps, and is the default. `no_gaps` subtracts gaps from the full alignment length.
 `--priority-name`       |`-pn`  | The name of the priority in the meta file.
 TODO what does this do `--labels-name`         |`-ln`  | The name of the label in the meta file.
 Used for balancing partitions.
 `--initialization-mode` |`-im`  | Use either slow or fast restricted nearest neighbor linkage or no initialization.
 Can be any of `slow-nn`, `fast-nn`, `simple`.
 Defaults to `slow-nn`.